greygoo/Meshed-Banana/ASSEMBLY.md

   <img width="49%" src="images/build/Step7.jpg">
 </p>

 8. Place the Banana Pi Zero in the middle case part.
+Lead the antenna cable through the gap and plug it into the Banana Pi Zero
 </p>
 <p align="left" width="60%">
   <img width="49%" src="images/build/Step8.jpg">